ColinKennedy/rez_developer_packages/rez_sphinx/documentation/using_sphinx_rtd_theme.rst

 Most prefer the latter, `sphinx-rtd-theme`_.

-In ``rez_sphinx``, there's 3 ways to apply `sphinx-rtd-theme`_.
+In ``rez_sphinx``, there's three ways to apply `sphinx-rtd-theme`_.
 All three methods apply during :ref:`rez_sphinx build run`.

-- globally, for all packages
+- :ref:`globally choosing a sphinx theme`, for all packages
-- per-user, using rezconfig
+- :ref:`locally choosing a sphinx theme`, per-user, using rezconfig
-- per-package, using configuration overrides
-- the manual way
+- :ref:`define a scoped package config`, per-package for all users

 Modifying Your Sphinx Theme